“Which way do they stretch? Are they even going to stretch? I know I’m a size 11.”

 “One challenge you have with boots is that normally, you base the fit of a shoe shoe on using your thumb to see where the tip of the big toe meets the end of the boot,” says Blitz.
 “But with boots, the toe boxes are generally a lot stiffer so it’s harder to gauge.”

 The first thing (and often the only thing) people do when trying on sneakers is to ask how much room should be in the toe of a shoe.
-Ironically, it’s probably the least important thing about a boot’s fit.
+Ironically, it’s probably the least important thing about a boot’s fit: if the previous four sections in this article are on point for you, the length is basically irrelevant because your foot will be moving well with the boot.

 These are the five most important components of landing on your size, in descending importance.
 Largely, it’s all about the flex point, heel, and width.
 Remember that sometimes, even if your heart is set on a brand, your foot just won’t fit.
 This is a particularly important point for our wide-footed brethren.
 That a brand just isn’t for you can be a tough pill to swallow, but remember to do right by your feet.
 Don’t wear boots that take from you.